“When we’re finally done with it and have no more updates and put it on the shelf, we want it to be kind of like a masterpiece.”

 Trent Kusters is the co-founder and co-director of League Of Geeks, the Melbourne-based development team responsible for Armello.
 That’s the game he’s talking about.
 A mesmerising digital board game featuring a dying king, brave heroes and dice rolls.
 Launched in 2015, Armello has crossed boundaries of gameplay and art design to become one of the most impressive and successful games that the Australian games industry has ever produced.

 The world of Armello is immediately compelling, filled with treacherous characters and tense battles draped across a gorgeous yet confined fantasy landscape.
 The role-playing elements seep into every corner of the game from the stats in a battle to the intricate decks.
 With its multiplayer, the whole experience is at once comfortably familiar and refreshingly new.
 As Kusters tells me, the positive reception to the game’s release was expected.
 Well, sort of.
 “It’s kind of an arrogant thing to say but we knew for a long time that Armello was going to be successful.
 We just didn’t know to what degree.
 We had designed the game to be successful.
-We didn’t just think “Oh let’s just make a really cool that we like”, we very specifically positioned it and every part of it to do well.
+We didn’t just think “Oh let’s just make a really cool game that we like”, we very specifically positioned it and every part of it to do well.
 We talk about this thing called ‘The Three C’s’ here at League of Geeks.
 Basically what we try and do with all of our games is to attain Critical, Commercial and Cultural success.
 It’s a possibility and you can go for all three on a single project.
 It’s not just about the art or to completely sell something out.
 There’s blue-sky money to be made in a game that’s incredibly critically amazing and pushes cultural boundaries.
 There are examples of that like World of Warcraft and Spelunky.
 That’s what we aspire to.
 So we’ve been very deliberate about how we’ve positioned the game and how we launched it, how we designed it and the process that we went through.
 To be honest, it was not as successful as we had hoped but it was successful enough that we were like, well if we complain then that technically makes us arseholes.”

 Here’s the thing.
 As much as Kusters doesn’t want it to be, Armello’s success is unusual in independent games.
 Increased by a colossal magnitude when you reduce them to just the Australian market.
 Steam is still considered a Xanadu-like paradise when it comes to publishing your small independent game.
 It’s a simple route to self-publishing that holds the distinct and proven possibility of huge success.
 While some games flourish and some disappear forever, the perception of Steam remaining on this indie game throne isn’t going away anytime soon.